kpvdr/wheedle/README.md

 [Creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) for instructions on how to do this.
 Copy the token into a file named `token` which will be located in the `DATA_DIR` directory.
-You can rename this, but make sure to change the configuration (see Configuration below) to reflect the new name.
+You can rename this, but make sure to change the configuration (see [Configuration](#configuration) below) to reflect the new name.

 ## Dependencies
-- Requests (https://requests.readthedocs.io/en/master/) - This is packaged on some repos (such as Fedora) but must be installed using `pip install` on those where this is not the case.
+- Requests (https://requests.readthedocs.io/en/master/) - This is packaged on some distros (such as Fedora) but must be installed using `pip install --user requests` on those where this is not the case.
-- Podman (if building or using containers to run Wheedle)
+- Podman (if building or using containers)
 - Python 3

 ## Building and installing